-Lockdown effect: How Odisha kept people off the 'Coronavirus' grip
+Lockdown Effect: How Odisha kept people off the 'Coronavirus' grip

 But all colossal efforts to dwarf the deadly virus did not let complacency seep in.
 Chief Minister Naveen Patnaik realised his was a tough call to defer the lockdown timeline.
 He had a bitter pill to swallow while deciding between ‘saving people’s lives’ and ‘keeping the economy buzzing’.
 And, he chose the former without compunctions.
 “I know it involves a lot of sacrifice, hardship and uncertainty but this is the only way to face this crisis”, Patnaik said in a message imbued with emotions.

-“Economic activity could have continued only when people are alive.
-It was a bold decision to extend the lockdown but we have no regrets.
-By taking the lead in enforcing lockdown and extending it, we have been able to keep our Covid positive numbers lower”, admitted another state official.
+“It was a difficult decision to say the least.
+A number of factors – economy, trade, livelihood and most importantly for now, the health of the people of the state – contributed to the decision.
+There will be a few relaxations with regards to the primary sector – the entire value chain of agriculture, horticulture & allied activities as well as animal husbandry – which will be allowed to operate with adequate precautions and social distancing.
+Movement of goods and cargo is allowed as earlier”, Tripathy.

+On an average, Odisha has been testing 400 samples per day over the last week.
+The state now has capacity of testing 1000 cases per day.
+With the addition of MKCG, Berhampur and VIMSAR, Burla, this will get further enhanced.
+Additionally, Institute of Life Sciences (ILS), Bhubaneswar and Apollo Hospital will also start testing in the next few days.
+More than a lakh of rapid diagnostic kits are being procured and testing across the State is being scaled up significantly

-As on April 11, Odisha has tested 3547 samples of suspected Covid cases.
-Fifty of them have been detected to be positive.
-With just one casualty, 12 people have been discharged.
-Of the balance 37, 35 infected patients are stable and recovering well.
-The state government has declared to procure 100,000 rapid testing kits.
-In parallel, it is ramping up the swab testing capability of Regional Medical & Research Centre (RMRC), Bhubaneswar and training doctors and healthcare professionals for treatment of Covid infected patients.
+As on April 13, Odisha has tested 4170 samples of suspected Covid cases.
+Fifty four (54) of them have been detected to be positive.
+With just one casualty, 13 people have been discharged, leaving 40 active cases.

 Economic activity save movement of essential goods and services has come to a standstill.
 Small traders are in an abyss of despair.
 Most of the industrial units are operating at ramped down capacities.
 Mining and tourism, both mainstays in Odisha’s economy, are on their knees.
 Yet, all are in unison with the state government’s decision to defer the lockdown.